 In case you’re new here, let me tell you about what I’ve been doing since September 2009.
-In short, I’ve been creating the Intuitive Awakening course (you can see a picture to your right, in the sidebar!)
+In short, I’ve been creating the Intuitive Awakening Course.
 I am very proud of it and so glad to get it finished.
 It is a complete course that can get you from zero evidence of intuitive ability to actually chatting to your Spirit Guides and Higher Self.
 It’s a long course and very thorough, which is why after creating it and releasing it a couple of weeks ago, I was really tired and very sick of the sound of my own voice (after recording, editing and listening to several hours of audio.)

 Hence no blog posts here for the last month or so.

 So, to recover, I’ve taken a holiday and I’ve been hanging out at wineries here in New Zealand (it’s harvest time for the grapes and the air smells of wine!) and seeing friends from the UK who are here on holiday, eating shedloads of food.